larsrohwedder/larsrohwedder.github.io/teaching/dm510-25/sheet4.md

     ```
     Explain which of these two strategies is more efficient.
 13. Servers can be designed to limit the number of open connections.
 For example, a server may wish to have only N socket connections at any point in time.
 As soon as N connections are made, the server will not accept another incoming connection until an existing connection is released.
 Illustrate how semaphores can be used by a server to limit the number of concurrent connections.
-14. Describe how the `signal()` operation associated with monitors differs from the corresponding operation defined for semaphores.

 ### Related to Chapter 7
 1. Describe how deadlock is possible with the dining-philosophers problem.